frederikprijck/blog.kwintenp/_posts/2017-02-26-client-side-filtering-with-streams.md

     // We combine both of the input streams using the combineLatest
     // operator.
 Every time one of the two streams we are combining
     // here changes value, the project function is re-executed and
-    // the result stream will get a new value. return characters$.combineLatest(
+    // the result stream will get a new value.
+In our case this is
+    // a new array with all the filtered characters. return characters$.combineLatest(
       filter$, (characters: StarWarsCharacter[], filter: string) => {
         // this is the project function where we imperatively